-The Off-Campus Directors (OCDs) provide leadership and care for our off-campus community.
-The Off-Campus Assistants (OCAs) are students who volunteer to work with the OCDs to help minister to our off-campus students.
+The Off-Campus RDs provide leadership and care for our off-campus community.
+The Off-Campus RAs are students who work with the Off-Campus RDs (like on-campus RAs) to help minister to our Off-Campus student body.
+The Off-Campus community is broken up into wings based off of zip-code to help facilitate smaller communities withing the broader campus community.
 Since there is not a central location for off-campus housing, the OC staff prioritizes good communication and event planning to bring this group together.